brunerd/jpt/README.md

 	  -J and -R options:
-	  	-C append the "constructor" type (Array, Object, String, Boolean, Number, or null) -K key name only (no preceding path)
+	  	-C append the "constructor" type (Array, Object, String, Boolean, Number, or null) -K key/property name only (no preceding path)
 		  -i "<value>" indent spaces (0-10) or character string for each level of indent

 	-L output JSON Path Object Literal notation of the resulting object
 		Format: <JSON Path>=<value>
 				<JSON Path> is simply Javascript expression syntax with $ as the object name
 					Example: $.key, $["key"], $['key'], or $[0]
-				<value> is any valid JSON valid and ALSO single quoted strings
+				<value> is any valid JSON valid plus single quoted strings
 					Example: 'string', "string", [], {}, 42, true, false, null

 	-L, -J, and -R options:
 		-P Only print Primitive data types (String, Boolean, Number, null) omitting Arrays and Objects -Z "<int>" Depth
-			Combined with -L it will coalesce lower depth levels into a compound JSON object/array Combined with -P, -J or -R will return only purely primitive nodes at or below the Z level
+			Combined with -L it will coalesce lower depth levels into a compound JSON object/array statement Combined with -P, -J or -R will return only purely primitive nodes at or below the Z level

 	JSON Path output options for -L -J and -j:
-		-d Use dot notation rather than bracket notation, when possible -q Use single quotes for bracketed key names
+		-d Use dot notation rather than bracket notation, when possible -q Use single quotes for bracketed property names
-		-Q Use single quotes for both bracketed key names and string values (-L only)
+		-Q Use single quotes for both bracketed property names and string values (-L only)

-	-T output resulting data as Text aka "Trampling" by omitting all structures and key names -e Print escaped characters literally: \b \f \n \r \t \\
+	-T output resulting data as Text aka "Trampling" by omitting all structures and property names -e Print escaped characters literally: \b \f \n \r \t \\
 		-n Print null values as the string 'null'
 		-i "<value>" indent spaces (0-10) or character string for each level of indent